jozefvaclavik/docker_workshop/day_1/part_2/README.md

 But this doesn't look right.
 There is no repository and no tag mentioned.
 Ugh.
 Did we just mess up?

 This is somewhat similar behaviour like when creating containers.
 If you don't specify it during build, it will end up as untagged image.
-You can either tag it afterwards by referencing Image ID with `docker tag 1ace621ca581 day_1:part_2`[^2], or specify tag during `docker build -t day_1:part_2 .`.
-Do either one of that and next time you list your `docker images`, you will see
+You can either tag it afterwards by referencing Image ID with `docker image tag 1ace621ca581 day_1:part_2`[^2], or specify tag during `docker build -t day_1:part_2 .`.
+Do either one of that and next time you list your `docker image ls`, you will see

 ```sh
 REPOSITORY            TAG                                  IMAGE ID       CREATED         SIZE